-Almost daily there are headlines, numbers and analysis being thrown at FDR’s New Deal.
+Back in 2008 & 2009 there were headlines, numbers, and analysis being thrown at FDR’s New Deal almost daily.
 Obama Gives Us the Same Old New Deal.
 And, How Government Prolonged the Depression.
 Or, Stimulus: Can it work like Roosevelt’s New Deal?
 And Roosevelt’s ‘New Deal’ Resurfaces in US Economic Stimulus Debate.

 But all of these discussions seem to overlook the actual living and breathing people who were impacted by FDR’s New Deal and the very real ways these programs affected and changed their lives.
 Ways that are not easily translated into numbers for others to analyzed.